saahilanande/starter-portfolio/content/home/skills.md

 - description: Expertise in Node.js frameworks such as Express.js for building web applications and Socket.io for real-time communication, also proficient in using Mongoose for working with MongoDB databases and OAuth 2.0 for authentication.
   icon: node
-  icon_pack: fas
+  icon_pack: fab
   name: NODE JS

-- description: Strong knowledge of SQL, PL/SQL and with databases like Oracle, MySQL, and PostgreSQL and in In-Memory Databases like Redis and Memcached
+- description: Strong knowledge of SQL, PL/SQL and with databases like Oracle, MySQL, and PostgreSQL and in In-Memory Databases like Redis and Memcached.
   icon: database
-  icon_pack: fab
+  icon_pack: fas
   name: SQL & NO SQL

-- description:
+- description: Developed various academic projects using Python libraries such as NumPy and Pandas for data manipulation and analysis, Matplotlib for data visualization, and Scikit-learn for ML modeling, also proficient in using deep learning frameworks such as TensorFlow and Keras for neural network development
   icon: python
   icon_pack: fab
   name: PYTHON

 - description: Worked with Amazon AWS and Azure Cloud Services, (EC2, S3, ECS, Beanstalk, EKS, CloudWatch, VPC, Azure App Service, Azure VM)
   icon: cloud
-  icon_pack: fas
+  icon_pack: fab
   name: Cloud Computing

 - description: Used JavaScript libraries to simplify Front-end complexities such as jQuery, Typescript, D3js.